clnsmith/opensim-jam/opensim-jam-release/documentation/visualizing-models-and-simulation-results.md

 ## Loading .vtp files
 1) File -> Open...
-2) Select .vtp files.
-Note that
+2) Navigate to the folder containing the series of .vtp files.
+Note that all .vtp files in a time-series (name_#) will be collapsed into a single name.
-3)
+2) Select the series of .vtp files you want to read.
+You can hold down ctrl or shift to select multiple series.
+Press 'OK'

 ## Grouping